mog96/code-for-palestine-2017_y3-gaza/README.md

 Leave 'Push' for when we start projects.

 Learn about the RecyclerView.
+- RecyclerView allows us to scroll through views in list form
+- RecyclerView goes hand in hand with an Adapter
+- Adapter manages the list of views being scrolled by wrapping each view in an AdapterViewHolder
+- AdapterViewHolder is a wrapper around a view in the list
+- AdapterViewHolder controls the layout components inside the view, and handles things like clicks on the view

 ### Objective
 Replace ScrollView and TextView with RecyclerView and ViewHolders for each forecast item.
 (47 TODO items)